-(1) Inspection and copying of documentary public information stored in electronic format shall be made available to the person requesting the information in any format in which the information is held by the Department or Policy Body, any format that has been used by the Department or Policy Body to create copies for its own use or for provisions to other agencies, or which is easily generated by the Department or Policy Body, its officers or employees, including but not limited to any word processing, spreadsheet, database, raw text, raw data or other software programs used by or reasonably available to the Department or Policy Body.
-(2) Copies of any public information stored in electronic form shall be made available in an industry standard format, including but not limited to, CD-ROM, DVD, disk, tape, or printout at a charge no greater than the cost of the medium on which it is duplicated.
-Where requested and reasonably practicable, copies shall be provided via electronic mail or other form of electronic transmission to the requestor.
-(3) Where public information stored in electronic form contains information that is exempt from disclosure pursuant to express provisions of this Ordinance, the Department or Policy Body shall ensure that exempt information is segregated or segregable from the disclosable information to allow disclosure or inspection of the non-exempt information in electronic format pursuant to this section.
-(4) Inspection of documentary public information in the application in which it was created shall be allowed by providing reasonable access to a workstation provided by a Department or Policy Body.
-However, such inspection need not be allowed where the information sought is necessarily and inseparably intertwined with information exempt from disclosure under express provisions of this Ordinance.
-(5) Nothing in this section shall require a Department or Policy Body to create a new computer program or system to respond to a request for information or to provide access that would jeopardize or compromise the security or integrity of the original record or violate a licensing agreement or copyright law.
+ı processing, spreadsheet, database, raw text, raw data or other software programs 2 used by or reasonably available to the department or policy body.
+3 (2) Copies of any public information stored in electronic form shall be made 4 available in an industry standard format, including but not limited to, CD-ROM, DVD, 5 disk, tape, or printout at a charge no greater than the cost of the medium on which it is 6 duplicated.
+Where requested and reasonably practicable, copies shall be provided via 7 electronic mail or other form of electronic transmission to the requestor.
+8 (3) Where public information stored in electronic form contains information 9 that is exempt from disclosure pursuant to express provisions of this Ordinance, the 10 department or policy body shall ensure that exempt information is segregated or 11 segregable from the disclosable information to allow disclosure or inspection of the 12 non-exempt information in electronic format pursuant to this section.
+13 (4) Inspection of documentary public information in the application in which it 14 was created shall be allowed by providing reasonable access to a workstation provided 15 by a department or policy body.
+However, such inspection need not be allowed where 16 the information sought is necessarily and inseparably intertwined with information 17 exempt from disclosure under express provisions of this Ordinance.
+18 (5) Nothing in this section shall require a department or policy body to create 19 a new computer program or system to respond to a request for information or to 20 provide access that would jeopardize or compromise the security or integrity of the 21 original record or violate a licensing agreement or copyright law.
+22 (6) Nothing in this section shall be construed to permit an agency to make information 23 available only in an electronic format.
+24

-(b) Converting Records to Electronic Format
+(b) Converting Records to Electronic Forma í 1127 COMPERMIA 11000140 w FIGOROUS CHIEF